sebtech33/Templates/unRAID/docker/README.md

 ### Comment in the XML

 It is possible to add comments in the xml file.
+It's not needed for for a detail freak like me its nice, helps remebering things too.

-You can do this
+To add a inline comment you can do this:

 ```xml
 <!-- YOUR COMMENT HERE -->
 ```

-You can also do multiline comments like this
+For multiline comments you can do it like this.

 ```xml
 <!--